 You could also use beacons to verify that a user is inside the allowed area for a restricted action.
 For example, we implemented a way to open a gate of a booked parking through a simple button press inside our Truck Parking Europe application.
-This solution eliminated the need for any additional personnel being present at the parking place.
+This solution eliminated the need for any additional personnel to be present at the parking place.

 Track contact history

-COVID-19 gave rise to another important use-case.
+COVID-19 gave rise to another important use case.
 Apple and Google worked together to create a privacy-preserving contact tracing solution.
 In short, they released a beacon specification that allows an application to track whether a user came in contact with someone diagnosed with the virus.

 Lead the way

-If you have a particularly large building, warehouse, office, or a store, you might benefit from using an indoor positioning system – an indoor alternative to GPS.
-While beacons were not originally intended for positioning, most of the indoor positioning systems nowadays use them to pinpoint a device’s location within an indoor area.
+If you have a particularly large building, warehouse, office, or store, you might benefit from using an indoor positioning system – an indoor alternative to GPS.
+While beacons were not originally intended for positioning, most indoor positioning systems nowadays use them to pinpoint a device’s location within an indoor area.

-With accuracy of up to just a few meters, you could provide navigation to your staff for order-picking, to users for finding a specific product, or in a large office towards a conference room.
+With an accuracy of up to just a few meters, you could provide navigation to your staff for order-picking, to users for finding a specific product, or in a large office towards a conference room.